aswdevz/asw/readme.txt

 1. Asw reads the rotational movement of a thumbstick on the xbox controller (or any other xinput compatible controller) and converts it to a linear value that it sends (feeds) to a vjoy axis.
 Or you can say that it creates an axis (on the vjoy device) that responds to the rotation of the controller analog stick.
 Basically it turns the thumbstick into a wheel-like control.
-This function is useful because the controller input in racing games has little precision most of the time since it only responds to the left to right movement of the analog stick.
-Using asw, more precise control is possible.

 2. Asw also reads the left and right triggers and feeds the values to vjoy.
-This is useful because when the xbox controller is used in DirectInput mode, the left and right triggers share an axis and are not independent.
-This function allows you to have independent inputs from the triggers present on the vjoy device.
+This is useful because when the xbox controller is used in DirectInput mode, the left and right triggers share an axis.
+This function allows you to have independent inputs from the triggers present on the vjoy device (each trigger will have it's own axis).

-Feel free to try asw when you're dissatisfied with the level of precision offered by the xbox controller in racing games.
+Asw was made to improve the level of precision offered by the xbox controller in racing games.

 ====================
-system requirements:
+System requirements:
 ====================
 Windows 7 or later (only tested in Win 7 and 10) xbox controller or any other xinput controller